putianyi889/Gold-Sheep-Cup/Guides/WoM rewards.md

 # WoM rewards for GSC

 From the 9th GSC, [Minesweeper Online](https://minesweeper.online/) resources are added to the pool to bring more motivation and attract international players.
 Anyone can sponsor GSC by donating resources to an [official account](https://minesweeper.online/player/5619613).
 Any kind of resources are accepted while different resources apply different allocating rules.

+## Allocation rules
 All resources fall into one of the following categories:
 - Currency: coins and gems.
 The prices of gems are relatively stable so we can do conversions.
 Currently, 1 gem = 395 coins.
 - Floating-value items: tickets and equips.